ArshanaWelivita/PinballPanic/README.md

 ### Level Progression

-A grid object represents the type of object that the ball can interact with in the grid where it can be a bumper, tunnel, activated bumper or teleporter.
+A grid object represents the type of object that the ball can interact with in the grid where it can be a bumper, tunnel, activated bumper, directional bumper or teleporter.
 This ensures that each level has a specified number of grid objects with specific types for each level ensuring that the ball interacts with each of them before exiting the grid.
 As the levels increase in difficulty we will introduce harder grid objects and build up to a combination of grid objects in the hardest levels.
+We also made the harder levels more difficult by incorporating additional grid objects that don't interact with the ball to make it more difficult for the user to determine which grid objects the ball actually interacts with to make it harder to discern its ball path and ultimately find the correct exit position.

-Level 1  - 3 x 3 grid with 1 grid object (type: bumper)
+Level 1  - 3 x 3 grid with 1 grid object (type: bumper) with 0 extra grid objects

-Level 2  - 4 x 4 grid with 1-2 grid object (type: bumper)
+Level 2  - 4 x 4 grid with 1-2 grid object (type: bumper) with 0 extra grid objects

-Level 3  - 4 x 4 grid with 2-3 grid object (type: bumper, tunnel)
+Level 3  - 4 x 4 grid with 2-3 grid object (type: bumper, tunnel) with 0 extra grid objects

-Level 4  - 4 x 4 grid with 3-4 grid object (type: bumper, tunnel)
+Level 4  - 4 x 4 grid with 3-4 grid object (type: bumper, tunnel) with 0 extra grid objects

-Level 5  - 5 x 5 grid with 4-5 grid object (type: bumper, teleporter)
+Level 5  - 5 x 5 grid with 4-5 grid object (type: bumper, teleporter) with 0 extra grid objects

-Level 6  - 5 x 5 grid with 5-6 grid object (type: bumper, teleporter)
+Level 6  - 5 x 5 grid with 5-6 grid object (type: bumper, teleporter) with 0 extra grid objects

-Level 7  - 6 x 6 grid with 6-8 grid object (type: bumper, teleporter, tunnel)
+Level 7  - 6 x 6 grid with 6-8 grid object (type: bumper, teleporter, tunnel) with 0 extra grid objects

-Level 8  - 6 x 6 grid with 6-8 grid object (type: bumper, activated bumper)
+Level 8  - 6 x 6 grid with 6-8 grid object (type: bumper, activated bumper) with 0 extra grid objects

 Level 9  - 7 x 7 grid with 7-9 grid object (type: bumper, tunnel, activated bumper)